 I didn’t.
-I’m a a college student trying to not be broke or in major debt.
-But I made a note to my future self.
+I’m a college student trying to not be broke or in major debt, but I made a note to my future self.
 For all my future jobs, and yours too, try to surround yourself with great people.
 They will make you a better person and make work feel like “work.”